Things You Should Know About the UK

 Route to Settlement

-Graduates who meet the requirements of a job will be able to switch into skilled work, opening up great opportunities for those of you who are looking to study abroad as well experience working in an international environment.
+With a Graduate visa you can work in most jobs except work as a professional sportsperson, opening up great opportunities for those of you who are looking to study abroad as well experience working in an international environment.

 For more information visit GOV.UK